 In severe cases, surgery is necessary.
 If deep cleaning and antibiotics do not work, surgery is unavoidable.
 In this case, the gums are lifted to remove tartar and they are sutured back so that they can be firm around the tooth.
 This procedure is known as flap surgery.

-Grafting is another procedure performed to regenerate tissue of the bone or gum which was lost due to the disease.
-The graft used can be either synthetic or natural.
-The type of graft used will depend on your situation since each case is different.
-You should always ask your dentist about the level of success of the graft he chooses to use.
+Grafting is another option performed to regenerate tissue of the bone or gum which was lost from periodontal infections.
+The graft used can either be synthetic or natural.
+The type of graft will depend on your situation.